-Tom Kohn from the Bop Shop is organizing a Scorgies Reunion for Friday, November 21, 2008 at the German House, 315 Gregory Street.
+Back in 2008, Tom Kohn from the Bop Shop organized the Scorgies Reunion for Friday, November 21st at the German House, 315 Gregory Street.

-The idea for this project came about late last year from several reminiscences with Danny Deutsch, Stan Merrill, and Don about Scorgies and Rochester’s thriving music scene of the time.
+The idea for this project came about in late 2007/early 2008 from several reminiscences with Danny Deutsch, Stan Merrell, and Don about Scorgies and Rochester’s thriving music scene of the time.
 It all started with a Jukebox and the rest was history.
-This Reunion celebrates those days and will recapture some of the great music that was so integral to the Rochester scene.
+The Reunion celebrated those days and sought recapture some of the great music that was so integral to the Rochester scene.

-The stories that you can share will make some of the most interesting aspects of this Reunion.
+The stories that you shared here helped to make some of the most interesting aspects of the Reunion.

-Please take the time to read the blog and contribute your memories.
+Please take the time to read the blog and feel free to contribute your memories.
 And stop back often; people are adding stories nearly every day.

-Here’s the Official Scorgies Reunion lineup: Personal Effects, New Math, and The Press Tones.
+The Official Scorgies Reunion lineup included: Personal Effects, New Math, and The Press Tones as well as members of the Cliches and the Targets.

 Doors will open at 7pm and the show will be 8-11pm.
 Get there early; it’s a great chance to catch up with old friends, many of whom are coming in from out of town.
 If you eat downstairs at The Keg, we recommend getting there quite early; in fact, it’s best to call for reservations.
 The bar will be open both upstairs and downstairs and we’ve assembled some things to see – reminders of the old scene we know you will enjoy.